shirat74/dvipdfm-x/README.md

   auto-creation of ToUnicode CMaps.
 * Support for pTeX (a Japanese localized variant of TeX).
 * Some pdfTeX compatible DVI specials.
-* Reduction of files size with on-the-fly Type1 to CFF (Type1C) conversion and PDF object stream.
+* Reduction of output files size with on-the-fly Type1 to CFF (Type1C) conversion and PDF object stream.
 * Advanced raster image support including alpha channels, embedded ICC profiles, 16-bit colors, and so on.